SMosegaard/cds-lang/assignments/assignment-3/README.md

 This repository demonstrates the use of word embeddings for query expansion and analysis of song lyrics.
 The project is designed to explore the relationship between a target word and an artist's song lyrics by leveraging ```Gensim```'s word embedding model to expand the query and calculate the percentage of songs containing related words.

-An overview of the process:
+The repository objective will be performed as follows:

 - The user specifies a target word and an artist
 - Loads the dataset containing song lyrics and artist names.
-It then removes punctuation from the lyrics to prepare the data for analysis.
+Then, it removes punctuation from the lyrics to prepare the data for analysis.
 - Loads the 'glove-wiki-gigaword-50' word embedding model from gensim.
 This pre-trained model will capture semantic relations between words and find similar words to the given target word.
 - Expands the query by finding similar words to the target word using the word embedding model.
 Using the Natural Language Toolkit (nltk) library, the words will be filtered to ensure unique words in lemmatized form.
 - Calculates the percentage of the artist's songs that contain words related to the expanded query.
-- Displays the percentage in the terminal output and saves the results as a dataframe in .csv format.
+- Displays the percentage in the terminal output and saves the results as a dataframe in .csv format in the ```out``` folder.
 - Visualises all target words and queries from the saved dataframe using t-SNE dimensionality reduction to illustrate the relationship between the words.

 By utilizing word embeddings, the script offers an approach to explore song lyrics.
-To better understand the code, all functions in the script ```src/query_expansion.py`` will include a brief descriptive text.
+To better understand the code, all functions in the script ```src/query_expansion.py``` will include a brief descriptive text.

 ## Data

 In this repository, the query expansion with word embeddings will be conducted on the dataset 'Spotify Million Song Dataset'.
-The dataset comprises a corpus of lyrics from 57,650 English-language songs from Spotify including the the title and artist of the song.
+The dataset comprises a corpus of lyrics from 57,650 English-language songs from Spotify including the the title and artist of the songs.

 You can download the dataset [here](https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs) and place it in the ```in``` folder.
 Remember to unzip the data before proceeding with the analysis.